TaiyouFTW/AngularMinimalTemplate/README.md

-# AngularTemplate
+# Angular Minimal Template

 Template for new projects with some essentials packages and basic structure.

+Created using CLI Commands(ng new 'projectName' --minimal --skipTests).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites